 Do we need the Copying and Dictation Exercises for WriteShop I?

-If you have copywork resources at your disposal, or you enjoy gathering or providing your own materials, you will not need this booklet.
-But if you appreciate the convenience of pre-selected passages, you might want to purchase it.
-The Copying and Dictation booklet contains sixteen carefully chosen literature selections offering examples of descriptive, informative, and narrative writing.
+If you have copywork resources at your disposal, or you enjoy gathering or providing your own materials, you won’t need this booklet.
+But if you appreciate the convenience of pre-selected passages, you might want to buy one.
+The Copying and Dictation booklet contains 16 carefully chosen literature selections offering examples of descriptive, informative, and narrative writing.
 Passages relate to and reinforce each WriteShop I assignment.

-A grammar supplement such as The Blue Book of Grammar and Punctuation should be sufficient, though you certainly may want to continue teaching grammar alongside the writing—especially if your teen is weak in this area.
+A grammar supplement such as The Blue Book of Grammar and Punctuation should suffice, though you certainly may want to continue teaching grammar alongside the writing—especially if your teen is weak in this area.